Cyxtera Technologies Inc. (CYXT) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -45.00% gain in the last 1 month and extending the period to 3 months gives it a -93.01%, and is -5.88% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 16.30% over the week and 20.01% over the month.
+The stock witnessed a -44.71% gain in the last 1 month and extending the period to 3 months gives it a -91.97%, and is 11.61% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 25.44% over the week and 23.15% over the month.

 Cyxtera Technologies Inc. (CYXT) Analyst Forecasts